-We will be restarting our lettings service on Thursday, 4 June, with homes advertised on www.gatewaytohomechoice.org.uk as usual.
-This means we will also be able to process Mutual Exchange applications.
+Our lettings service is operational, with homes advertised on www.gatewaytohomechoice.org.uk as usual.
+We are also processing Mutual Exchange applications.
 Please observe social distancing when showing other residents around your home.
 You can express an interest in renting a garage by visiting www.greenfieldsch.org.uk/garage-tenancies and filling in the short form.

 We will let homes safely by offering virtual viewings instead of viewings in person, carrying out tenancy sign-ups over the phone and by using key safes to hand over keys.

 Our support service is here for you.
 Whether it’s collecting shopping and prescriptions if you’re isolated, help applying for Universal Credit or just a friendly chat, please get in touch.